openeuropa/oe_webtools/README.md

 with the Laco service.
 For more information on how to use and configure this module, check out the module [README](modules/oe_webtools_laco_widget/README.md).

+### OpenEuropa Webtools Geocoding

+The Webtools module contains a submodule that provides a widget which integrates with the Geocoding service.

+### OpenEuropa Webtools Maps

+The Webtools module contains a submodule that provides a widget which integrates with the maps service.

 ## Development setup

 You can build the test site by running the following steps.